 SECTION 1.
 Interest or Dividends on Capital Prohibited.
 The Cooperative shall at all times be operated on a Cooperative non-profit basis for the mutual benefit of its patrons.
 No interest or dividends shall be paid or payable by the Cooperative on any capital furnished by its patrons.

 SECTION 3.
 Unclaimed Monies.
-Notwithstanding any provisions herein contained to the contrary, any member or former member or other consumer who fails to claim any capital credits, patronage refunds, utility deposits, membership fee or credit account balances within two (2) years after payment thereof has been made available to such person, shall have made an irrevocable assignment and gift to the Cooperative of such unclaimed monies.
-Upon expiration of at least two (2) years after availability of such monies, the Cooperative shall give at least sixty (60) days notification by publishing in a newspaper of general circulation within the Cooperative’s service area.
-Such notice shall contain the owner’s name, type of owner’s interest, approximate amounts of owner’s interest and that if not duly claimed within sixty (60) days of said notice, that same shall irrevocably revert to the Cooperative and be reallocated to the members as set out below.
-If no provable claim shall have been filed within sixty (60) days after the one-time publication of such notice, the Cooperative shall, after offsetting any outstanding amounts due and owing the Cooperative from said member, former member or customer, thereafter treat the net unclaimed amount as donated capital of the Cooperative on the 60th day after the published notice, and allocate the reverted amounts to the other members of the Cooperative on a pro-rata basis.
-The pro-rata allocation shall be made on the books and records of the Cooperative to those who are members as of the year in which the 60th day falls after the published notice.
-Upon first treating the unclaimed monies of any member, former member or customer as donated capital, any future unclaimed monies of that member shall be treated as donated capital without notice.
+Notwithstanding any provisions to the contrary herein, any member, former member or other consumer who fails to claim any capital credits, patronage refunds, utility deposits, membership fee or credit account balances within two (2) years after payment thereof has been made available to such person, shall be deemed to have made an irrevocable assignment and gift to the Cooperative of such unclaimed monies.
+Upon expiration of at least two (2) years after availability of such monies, the Cooperative shall publish a list of all unclaimed monies.
+The published notice shall contain the owner’s name, type of owner’s interest and approximate amount of owner’s interest.
+The published notice shall state that if not claimed within sixty (60) days of said notice, the owner’s interest shall irrevocably revert to the Cooperative and be reallocated to the members as set out below.
+If no provable claim shall have been filed within sixty (60) days after the published notice, the Cooperative shall, after offsetting any outstanding amounts due and owing the Cooperative from said member, former member or customer, thereafter treat the net unclaimed amount as donated capital of the Cooperative on the sixtieth (60th) day after the published notice, and allocate the reverted amounts to the other members of the Cooperative on a pro-rata basis.
+The pro-rata allocation shall be made on the books and records of the Cooperative to those who are members as of the year in which the sixtieth (60th) day falls after the published notice.
+After the first year that unclaimed monies of any member, former member or customer are treated as donated capital, any future unclaimed monies of that member, former member or customer, shall continue to be treated as donated capital without notice.

 Disposition of Property